codeExport a color palette to code

 }

 You can export every color shade/tint to Kotlin or an XML file on your computer, depending on how you want to develop your Android project.
-Learn more about App Resources and Jetpack Compose on the Android Developer Documentation.
+Learn more about App Resourcesarrow-up-right and Jetpack Composearrow-up-right on the Android Developer Documentation.

 The export file follows this model: